Singular perturbations models in phase transitions for anisotropic higher-order materials

 We conclude this introductory section by noting that in recent years there has also been a growing interest in non-local counterparts of the models for phase transitions described above.
 Starting from the foundational work of Savin and Valdinoci \cite{Savin}, several works on the subject have been published.
 We mention here the works \cite{DalFonLeoSecondOrder,PalatucciVincini,Picerni} and the recent paper by Solci \cite{SolciNonLocal}, in which a non-local counterpart of the results of \cite{BDS} is proved.
 It would be interesting to extend our analysis to that context.

-Near the completion of our work, we learnt that, independently, Brazke, G\"otzmann, and Kn\"upfer performed the same asymptotic analysis in the one-dimensional case without requiring (H$3$) and with the further assumption that $q_1=...=q_{k-2}=0$; that is, taking into account a possibly negative singular perturbation described by the only derivative of order $k-1$ (see \cite{Brazke}) using a different argument than ours for the liminf inequality.
+Near the completion of our work, we learnt that, independently, Brazke, G\"otzmann, and Kn\"upfer performed the same asymptotic analysis in the one-dimensional case without requiring (H$3$) and with the further assumption that $q_1=...=q_{k-2}=0$; that is, taking into account a possibly negative singular perturbation described by the only derivative of order $k-1$ (see \cite{Brazke}) using an argument different from ours for the liminf inequality.